kubevirt-ui/kube-gateway/README.md

 In this configuration an operator will create JWT expiring payloads that will restrict access to cluster resources, then sign the token using a private key.
 The proxy will verify the JWT using a public key, and restrict access acording the the recived JWT specification.
+The proxy will allow only requests that match the JWT restrictions and use the operator provider k8s token to fetch the data from the cluster.
+Allowed JWT claims are:

+- exp - unix time of token expiration
+- allowedAPIMethods - comma seperated list of allowed API methods (default is "get,options")
+- allowedAPIRegexp - a reular expresion of allowed api call paths.

 ![alt demo gif](https://raw.githubusercontent.com/yaacov/oc-proxy/main/web/public/custom_tokens.gif)